Star Wars – The Force Awakens is full of counseling themes that can be utilized when helping children and teens (even adults!).

 Well?
 What do you think?
 Share your thoughts in the comments below!

-Looking for more counseling themes in movies?
+Are you looking for more ways to use counseling themes in movies?
 Check out my post: 20+ Counseling Themes in Inside Out!

 Join me on the web for all things school counseling: Facebook, Instagram, Pinterest, Twitter and follow my TPT store to receive updates on freebies and fun counseling activities!
 You can also follow The Helpful Counselor on Bloglovin to keep up with future articles and resources!